ethereum/consensus-specs/specs/_features/eip6800/beacon-chain.md

-# The Verge -- The Beacon Chain
+# eip6800 -- The Beacon Chain

 ## Table of contents